inmanta/inmanta-core/docs/troubleshooting.rst

    :width: 100%
    :align: center

-Next, go to the ``Agents`` tab of the dashboard to verify the state of that agent.
+Next, go to the ``Agents`` tab of the web-console to verify the state of that agent.

 .. figure:: ./_static/troubleshooting/agent_is_paused.png
    :width: 100%